Padres rally in 6th to beat rookie May, Dodgers 4-3

+SAN DIEGO (AP) — Padres rookie Austin Allen was familiar enough with Los Angeles rookie Dustin May from facing him in the minor leagues that he was able to start the go-ahead rally that kept Eric Lauer perfect against the Dodgers.

-SAN DIEGO (AP) — Greg Garcia scored the tying run on a throwing error by center fielder A.J.
-Pollock and Manny Machado drove in the go-ahead run on a groundout during a three-run rally in the sixth inning that carried the San Diego Padres a 4-3 victory against the Los Angeles Dodgers on Monday night.
+Greg Garcia scored the tying run on a throwing error by center fielder A.J.
+Pollock and Manny Machado drove in the go-ahead run during a three-run rally in the sixth inning that carried San Diego a 4-3 victory against the Dodgers on Monday night.

-Dodgers rookie Dustin May (1-3) took a 3-1 lead into the sixth before the Padres rallied to hand the NL West leaders their third loss in four games.
+May (1-3) took a 3-1 lead into the sixth before the Padres rallied to hand the NL West leaders their third loss in four games.

-Rookie pinch-hitter Austin Allen hit a leadoff double and took third on Garcia’s single.
+Allen led off with a pinch-hit double and took third on Garcia’s single.
 Rookie Josh Naylor singled to center to bring in Allen.
 Pollock’s throw back in bounced between third baseman Justin Turner’s legs and into the Dodgers’ dugout, allowing Garcia to score and Naylor to take third.

+“I went up there with a little bit of confidence just from facing Dustin through the low levels of the minors and even in Double-A a little bit,” Allen said.
+“I haven’t faced him this year, but I’ve got a pretty good feel in like where his release point is and all that stuff.
+That was definitely one of those at-bats you go into and you’re looking forward to it.”

 Machado, who helped the Dodgers reach the World Series last year before signing a $300 million deal with San Diego, grounded to second to bring in Naylor and chase May.
 Adam Kolarek came on and got the final two outs.